tahoelimited/laravel-doctrine/README.md

 Doctrine provides [several drivers](https://doctrine-orm.readthedocs.org/en/latest/reference/metadata-drivers.html) that can be used to map table information to entity classes.
 For more information see [sections 19, 20, and 21 of the doctrine reference guide](https://doctrine-orm.readthedocs.org/en/latest/index.html#reference-guide).

 **A default doctrine config will use the annotation driver.
-If this is all you need you can continue to use the documentation provided by [laravel-doctrine's wiki](https://github.com/mitchellvanw/laravel-doctrine/wiki).**
+This is the way laravel-doctrine works out of the box.
+If this is all you need you can continue to use the documentation provided by [laravel-doctrine's wiki](https://github.com/mitchellvanw/laravel-doctrine/wiki/Doctrine-Configuration).**

 To use a different driver edit the `metadata` property of the entity manager you want to use the driver with (in `doctrine.config`)